 545 Congress St., Portland ME

 9. Caldbeck Gallery.
 Cynthia Hyde and Jim Kinnealey have operated Caldbeck Gallery across Elm Street from the entrance to the Farnsworth Art Museum since 1982.
 From the beginning it has been the go-to place for the art of Midcoast Maine.
 Caldbeck also handles the estate of the much-revered Maine artist William Thon.
 There’s no point in going to Rockland if you don’t stop at Caldbeck.

 10. 10 High Street.
 John and Sarah Ames are longtime veterans of the Maine art scene, John having previously operated a gallery in Belfast and Sarah having served as executive director of Maine Coast Artists (now Center for Maine Contemporary Art) and chief curator and associate director of the Farnsworth Art Museum.
 These days, John and Sarah Ames run a very personal art and antiques gallery out of a space where Sarah’s grandmother started an antiques shop in 1947.

 10 High St., Camden ME.
 207-237-2770

-11. Leighton Gallery.
-Artist Judith Leighton is in her 28th year running her fine, eclectic barn gallery down a side street in the picturesque village of Blue Hill.
+11. Leighton Gallery (Closed – now home to Cynthia Winnings Gallery) Artist Judith Leighton is in her 28th year running her fine, eclectic barn gallery down a side street in the picturesque village of Blue Hill.
 Leighton usually features five artists a month during the summer season, but the gallery represents dozens and has a soulful little sculpture garden in the backyard.
 A very upbeat art selection.

 24 Parker Pt.
 Road, Blue Hill, ME.
 207-374-5001